 I didn’t snap any pics with the Greek Yogurt, so you’ll get a peek at the Crème Fraiche version.
 The recipe below accommodates both versions, though I definitely encourage you to go the healthier route and try it with the fat-free yogurt.
 Either way, it’s an outstanding dessert, sure to impress your dinner guests!

-- 12 to 16 fresh figs, sliced in half lengthwise
+- 12 fresh figs sliced in half lengthwise

-- 1 to 2 teaspoons orange flower water, to taste
+- 1 teaspoons orange flower water to taste

 Spread the sugar on a plate, then roll each fig in the sugar until lightly coated.